23 Effective Types Of Ceiling Fans (Popular Design Styles)

 Birds, in particular, are prone to heat stroke.
 A happy cow produces more milk, so keeping those stress levels as low as possible is very important for dairy farmers.
 If animals are involved, the smell of manure is going to be present.

-Fans made for this application are not going to look fancy, just like any other industrial ceiling fan.
+Fans made for this application are not going to look fancy, just like any other industrial styles.
 Factors when buying one should include the size of the location that needs to be cooled down.
-A large barn will require powerful fans and lots of them.
+A large barn will require powerful air circulation.

 Belt Driven Fan